Hover over the center of an image to find out if it is recyclable in your curbside mixed recycling cart.

 Expert Tip:If you store your recyclables in a bag, simply dump them out when you get to your bin and re-use the bag!

-Rule:Plastic bags are included in a few curbside programs, check with your local program.
+Rule:Plastic bags are typically not accepted at curbside, check with your local program.

 Expert Tip:Do not bag recyclables.
 Plastic bags have a habit of getting tangled in equipment.
 Find where you can recycle them here.